Meaad96s/datapreparation_titanic/README.md

 ## Steps
 ### Create an IBM cloud account
-If you do not have an IBM Cloud account, please create an account [here](https://ibm.biz/BdYpAy)
+If you do not have an IBM Cloud account, create an account [here](https://ibm.biz/BdYpAy)
 - A lite account, which is a free of charge.
 Make sure to set the region to US South.

 ### Create a Watson Studio service instance
-If you don't have a **watson Studio** instance, please do the following:
+If you don't have a **watson Studio** instance, do the following:
 1.Select Catalog found at the top right of the page.
 2.Click on Watson from the menu on the left, which you can find under Platform services.
 3.Select Browse Services under **Watson Services**.